 Looking back at how my love for soccer started, it’s amazing how a simple introduction can spark a lifelong obsession.
 I was taught the interesting complexities of the game as a teenager, giving me the perfect blueprint to build what has become a deep, enduring devotion.
 Today, my heart is permanently divided into two distinct shades of soccer excellence: the mesmerising, unmatched rhythm of the Spanish national team, La Selección Española de Fútbol, and the unstoppable drive of my all time favourite LaLiga team, Real Madrid.
 I never miss a match, tracking every league campaign with the kind of dedication only true fans would understand.
-Nothing will ever top the pure magic of watching España lift the trophy right on my home soil in South Africa.
+Nothing will ever top the pure magic of watching España lift the trophy in my home country.
 Witnessing that phenomenal win in person remains the ultimate highlight of my life as a supporter.

 Vamos by EJ for EJblogtv